gaioguys/GAIO.jl/docs/src/plotting.md

     ```
     and instead only load the function names one needs from Makie.

-## Plotting `BoxSet`s and `BoxFun`s
+## Common Interface

 To plot a `BoxSet` or `BoxFun` `b`, simply call
 ```julia
 plot(b)
 ```
 The mutating function `plot!` is also available.
-All of Makie's plotting keyword arguments, such as `color`, `colormap`, etc. In addition, the keyword argument `projection_func` is used to project to 3-dimensional space if the dimension of the space ``d`` is greater than 3.
-By default, the function used is `x -> x[1:3]`.
+All of Plots.jl's or Makie.jl's keyword arguments, such as `color`, `colormap`, etc. can be used.
+In addition, the keyword argument `projection` is used to project to a lower dimensional space if the dimension of the space ``d`` is greater than 2 for Plots.jl or greater than 3 for Makie.jl.
+By default, the function used is `x -> x[1:2]` for Plots.jl and `x -> x[1:3]` for Makie.jl.
 For an example using a custom projection function, eg. to plot the unstable set of the _dadras system_:
 ```julia
 using GAIO
 using GLMakie: plot